Gheorghe Gheorghiu-Dej: Activist

-During this time, Gheorghiu got the moniker Gheorghiu-Dej from the Siguranța (secret police), in order for his name to be differentiated from other union activists called Gheorghiu.
+During this time, Gheorghiu got the moniker Gheorghiu-Dej (from Dej, Romania where he'd been sent by the party) from the Siguranța (secret police), in order for his name to be differentiated from other union activists called Gheorghiu.
 After his dismissal from the CFR Railways workshop, Gheorghiu became even more active in organizing the unions and coordinating the workers of Iași, Pașcani, and Galați.

-On the night of 14–15 July 1932 he was arrested for placing "subversive posters on the walls and poles of Giulești Road", being held in the Văcărești prison.
+On the night of 14–15 July 1932, he was arrested for placing "subversive posters on the walls and poles of Giulești Road", being held in the Văcărești Prison.
 Defended by lawyer Iosif Schraier, he was freed because the posters were meant to be related to the elections, during the electoral campaign for the 1932 Romanian general election.

 Gheorghiu-Dej was briefly arrested again on 3 October 1932, at the end of a workers' meeting in Iași, after he urged the workers to "unite for the fight against the capitalist class", on alleged charges of having hit a police commissioner.
 He was freed as the charges were found to be false.

 In January 1933, the Romanian Government announced some even more stringent austerity measures that included new wages cuts, which led to the radicalization of the workers.
 Gheorghiu-Dej, together with union president Constantin Doncea, led the Bucharest workers to the big strike that became known as the CFR Railways Grivița Strike of 1933.

 As the negotiations failed, the government feared a general strike, so it declared a state of siege in Bucharest and other cities.
 Gheorghiu-Dej was arrested during the night of 14–15 February 1933.